igrishaev/pg2/README.md

 ~~~

 Both `query` and `execute` accept not SELECT only but literally everything:
 inserting, updating, creating a table, an index, and more.
+You can build
+combinations like `INSERT ...
+FROM SELECT` or `UPDATE ...
+FROM DELETE` to
+perform complex logic in one atomic query.

 ### HoneySQL options